The importance of medical competency for healthcare workers

 Many care providers or healthcare employees must have confidence in medical skills and the ability to perform under pressure.
 Training in these skills can help them accomplish that.

-Competency in medical skills can help your employees to identify potential issues ahead of time.
 Furthermore, it can enable them to provide care or treatment to those in need without delay or the need for additional consultation or sourcing someone with the necessary training level.

 Ultimately, this can contribute to better patient outcomes and a more efficient care environment.